ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

  <!-- Answer Starts Here -->
+This is a relative path because it is stored locally.
+A user on another machine could not access this folder from their machine.
  <!-- Answer Ends Here -->

  2. Suppose that we're working on a project, and we want to use a font that's being hosted on Google at `https://fonts.googleapis.com/css?family=Open+Sans`.
 Is that an absolute or relative path to refer to it?
 Why?

  <!-- Answer Starts Here -->
+It is an absolute path because it is not stored locally on my machine.
+The only way to access it is to provide an absolute path.
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+We would refer to it with a relative path because it is stored locally.
+There is no need to provide the absolute path.
  <!-- Answer Ends Here -->

 <hr>